 You can’t have a holiday dinner without cranberry sauce on the menu!
-It’s one of the classics and tastes amazing served alongside creamy mashed potatoes, cornbread stuffing and a homemade dinner roll.
+It’s one of the classics and tastes amazing served alongside creamy mashed potatoes, cornbread stuffing, easy cheesy potatoes and a homemade dinner roll.
 It’s always one of the first sides I load up on!

 This delicious cranberry sauce only takes 3 simple ingredients to make.
 It’s almost as easy as opening up the can and tastes SO much better!
 Promise!
 The addition of fresh orange juice and orange zest really takes the flavor up a notch.
 So yummy!

 The sauce is so easy to make and can be prepped ahead of time.
 I love to make it a couple of days in advance or even a few weeks before and store it in the freezer.
 It’s the perfect Christmas or Thanksgiving side dish and adds just the right amount of fresh flavor to your holiday meal.

 To make this recipe, you simply just need the 3 ingredients below.
 All of the ingredients mixed together make a magical sauce that is so fresh and delicious!